There are so many options, from cheap toys to expensive "pro-grade" drones that it can be very confusing to know what's right for you.

 Not all drones come with cameras.
 You don’t need a camera, since you should always have the drone in your line of sight while flying it.
-And even if a drone has a camera, it may not offer FPV (First Person View, a real-time video stream) which you need in order to fly it without line-of-sight.

 At the cheaper end of the price scale you’ll be lucky to get even 720p (1280x720) video, but if you want a drone for aerial video go for at least 1080p (1920x1080).
 Bear in mind that - as ever - you can't trust specs alone.
 Read our reviews to find out how good each drone's camera is.

 However, you’ll only get great quality footage if you buy a drone with a gimbal.
 This is a stabilised mount for the camera which keeps it steady when the drone tilts or moves around.
 Parrot's Bebop 2 has a fixed wide-angle camera that does a decent job without a gimbal, but the quality from DJI's drones is generally noticeably better.

 Some drones record video directly to a microSD card but others record from the remote control, or even over the air to a smartphone.
 Direct recording is usually more reliable and better quality as the video doesn't have to be transmitted before being recorded.